 Linux treats hardware devices, memory, and other resources as files within its filesystem.
 This approach enables communication between the kernel and processes through standard file operations, providing a unified and consistent interface for managing and accessing system resources.

-Other recent questions and answers regarding EITC/IS/LSA Linux System Administration:
+Other recent questions and answers regarding Examination review:

-- What is the purpose of the "requisite" directive in systemd and how is it different from "required by"?
+- What is the purpose of the file system API in Linux and what tasks does it handle?